 DiscoverAnimals.org is a free online resource bringing together information about all animals including text, images, video, sounds, maps, classifications and more.
 Please explore our site to learn more and discover new animals you may have never seen!

-Scientists estimate that we share the planet with 7.7 million – yes million – other species of animal, and the vast majority have yet to be discovered!
-There are dozens of ways to group animals, but it is simplest to start with six basic animal groups, which include amphibians, birds, fish, invertebrates, mammals, and reptiles.
+Scientists estimate that we share the planet with 7.7 million – yes million – other species of animal, the vast majority of which have yet to be discovered.
+There are dozens of ways to group animals, but it is simplest to start with six basic animal groups: amphibians, birds, fish, invertebrates, mammals, and reptiles.

 Amphibians emerged about 370 million years ago.
-They are typically born in water with gills, but undergo a metamorphosis that allows them to breath air and live on land as adults.
+They are typically born underwater, start their life breathing through gills, and undergo a metamorphosis that allows them to breath air and live on land as adults.
 They are particularly sensitive to their environments, and can serve as “canaries in the coalmine” for ecological disturbances.

 Current scientific consensus is that birds are the world’s last surviving dinosaurs, though they are warm-blooded and have four-chambered hearts like mammals.
 True birds began showing up about 100 million years ago; they all have feathers (though not all can fly), lay eggs, and have toothless beaks.

 If it has a skull and backbone, gills, and its limbs (if present) are fins, it is probably a fish.
 But fish are actually a collection of several populations, such as lampreys, ray-finned fish, and sharks – animals of wildly different shapes, sizes and behaviors.
 A few even spend much of their lives on land!

 As the name suggests, invertebrates are animals that do not possess a vertebral column (spine or backbone).
 With just one feature to define them, this makes for a huge group of animals: insects, snails, octopuses and many more.
 In fact, invertebrates make up 97% of all living animals on the earth!